kubernetes/kubernetes/docs/proposals/auditing.md

 1. As a cluster operator I want to **integrate with external systems**, which will have different requirements for the log format, network protocols and communication modes (e.g. pull vs. push).

-1. As a cluster operator I must be able to provide a **complete trace of changes** to API objects.
+1. As a cluster operator I must be able to provide a **complete trace of changes to an object** to API objects.

+1. As a cluster operator I must be able to create a trace for **all accesses to a secret**.

+1. As a cluster operator I want to **define log-rotation** of a file-based output backend.

 ## Community Work